 The Bachelor of Arts (4-year) provides students with a broad, flexible education that allows them to develop, understand, and disseminate knowledge, to think critically, and to build on these abilities.
 In addition, the four-year degree fully prepares students for most graduate programs.
 Graduates of the Bachelor of Arts (4-year) with a Major are expected to have gained sufficient analytical and critical thinking skills to be able to engage in independent research in their chosen major.
 Athabasca University does not offer an Honours BA.

-year) program who wish to transfer to the Bachelor of Arts (4-year) program must complete a new Undergraduate General Application Form.
+Students enrolled in the Bachelor of Arts (3-year) program who wish to transfer to the Bachelor of Arts (4-year) program must complete a new Undergraduate General Application Form.
 Previous education will be reassessed and students will be notified of the results.